jFluxie/antares-bot/README.md

 ##First time setup
 First of all, we're going to use some external software to use our music functionality (ffmpeg and youtube-dl).
 You must also have the latest Java version installed.
+Before you follow these steps, make sure you have the permissions to add discord users to your server (admin role).

 ###To install ffmpeg:
 1. Go to [FFMPEG](https://ffmpeg.zeranoe.com/builds) and download the static version (either the 32 bit or the 64 bit depending on your pc).